 Since COVID hit the US over a year ago, we’ve realized that our reality is not changing in the immediate future.
 The pandemic has become a part of regular life, along with masking, social distancing, more handwashing, and hoarding toilet paper.
 Ok, so maybe not that last part, but you get the idea.

 Avoiding COVID became extremely important to us, and many other full-time RVers.
-Balancing a life of full-time travel with restrictions and stay in place orders was a difficult time.
+Balancing a life of full-time travel with restrictions and stay-in-place orders was a difficult time.
 While we did settle down for many months, getting back on the road safely was a big priority.

 We’ve learned a few tips and tricks over the past year to keep yourself and other safe from COVID.

 The great outdoors offers relatively safe opportunities during the pandemic.
 You’re less likely to receive or pass on the virus when you’re miles from other campers, and camping lets you get away, relax, unwind, and recharge.
+Camping is a pretty safe activity with COVID but there are things you can do to reduce your risk of catching it.

 With your risk of transmission in mind, take these steps to avoid COVID while enjoying the great outdoors!